nyu-database-design/spreadsheet-analysis/instructions.md

 - What format the original data file was in (CSV, JSON, or other).
 - Display some of the raw data from the original data file (the first 20 rows is enough).
 Use Markdown's ability to display tables - see the examples in the Markdown guide linked above.
 - Describe the problems that were present in the data and the scrubbing tasks that were necessary to prepare your data set for import into a spreadsheet - include scrubbing done in Python, a text editor, or any other tool.
 Be specific with examples of the problems in the original data and the way in which those were solved.
 Feel free to show small snippets of relevant code - see the examples of code "syntax highlighting" in the Markdown guide linked above.
+- Links to your data files (the original raw data, the munged data, and the spreadsheet file including the formulas and charts).
+These can be links to files in your own repository or links to the files stored in a cloud storage service if your files are too large to be included in your own repository.

 Analysis: